7Dieg0/Assignment1--Research-Repository/README.md

 ### What is the hardest problem you have solved so far?

+To me, the most difficult thing is to leave my comfort zone, so choosing leaving my hometown to start my new life in New Zealand is the most challenging thing.
+I start to learn a new language and culture.
+Now I think I am doing very well as I can even learn IT courses in English.

 ### What is pair programming?

 Pair programming is a programming method in which two people work together on a single program.
 The first person is the “Driver“, who writes the code, the other person is the “Navigator” who reviews each line of code as it is typed, checking for errors.
 They exchange their roles on a regular basis.